-Background: Spain colonises the Philippine archipelago during the 16th Century, naming the islands after King Philip II and establishing Manila (on the northern island of Luzon) as the capital in 1571.
+Spain colonises the Philippine archipelago during the 16th Century, naming the islands after King Philip II and establishing Manila (on the northern island of Luzon) as the capital in 1571.
 The indigenous population is converted to Roman Catholicism, although Muslim Filipinos in the south and upland tribes in the north resist any challenge to their traditional religious beliefs.

-When the United States takes control of the archipelago following the 1898 Spanish-American War independence activists wage a guerrilla war against the new colonialists.
+When the United States takes control of the archipelago following the 1898 Spanish-American War independence activists wage a guerrilla campaign against the new colonialists.
 The rebels are brought under control and political reforms introduced as the country prepares for independence.

-Mini biography: Born on 11 September 1917 in Sarrat in the llocos Norte Province at the northwestern tip of Luzon.
+Born on 11 September 1917 in Sarrat in the llocos Norte Province at the northwestern tip of Luzon.
 Both his parents are teachers.
 After completing his schooling, Marcos enrols to study law at the University of the Philippines.

 1939 - In April Marcos is arrested in connection with the 1933 murder of a political rival of his father and has to complete his law degree while in custody.
-He stands trial in September and is and found guilty.
+He stands trial in September and is found guilty.

 1941-45 - During the Second World War, Marcos serves as an officer in the Philippine armed forces.
 After the war he claims to have led a guerrilla unit, the Maharlikas, against the Japanese.
 It is later revealed that he played little or no part in anti-Japanese activities during the war.